-These businesses may be reluctant to invest significantly in their ecommerce websites, deciding that a “good enough” online store is sufficient during times of uncertainty.
-But, in the event of a serious recession, investment in a robust, flexible, and automated online presence will enable your business to operate more efficiently and with lean, agile teams.
-This serves to both protect your business during an economic downturn and set it up to come out healthier on the other side.
+These businesses may feel reluctant about significantly investing in ecommerce overall, or more specifically investing in ecommerce websites, deciding that a “good enough” online store is sufficient given the many other costs and concerns that businesses must manage in a fast-paced economy.
+Whether in boom times or recession, investment in a robust, flexible, and automated online presence will enable your business to operate more efficiently and with lean, agile teams.
+This serves to both protect your business during an economic downturn as well as set it up to succeed when traffic is soaring and competition is tight.

-In this article, we discuss why now is the time for you to prioritize your ecommerce site and how to invest in ecommerce to achieve business transformation.
+In this article, we discuss why now is the time for you to prioritize your ecommerce site, the real value of investment in ecommerce business, and how to strategically invest in ecommerce to achieve business transformation.

-The benefits of investing in your ecommerce website go beyond helping you stay relevant, agile, and competitive in a disrupted landscape.
+The benefits of investing in your ecommerce website go beyond helping you stay relevant, agile, and competitive.
 A robust and sophisticated ecommerce site includes technologies and features that can help your business operate efficiently at all times.
 Here are a few ways an improved website can support your business:

-To mitigate labor and supply chain disruption, businesses need the ability to expand their resources and boost productivity.
+To mitigate possible disruptions like labor issues or and supply chain delays, businesses need the ability to expand their resources and boost productivity.
 As you handle shifting traffic, demand, and sales, your ecommerce platform should be working to streamline your process and operations through automation.